-- 1 Admissions

-- 2 Attendance

-- 3 Children Missing from Education

-- 4 Appendix 1 Attendance of Sponsored International students (Child Student and Student visas)
+- 1 Attendance - 2 Children Absent from and/or Missing from Education - 3.
+Procedures for Children Absent from/or Missing in Education - 4.
+Safeguarding - 5.
+Appendix 1 Attendance of Sponsored International students (Child Student and Student visas) - 6.
+Appendix 2- Attendance Guidance for Parents